wdi-infinity/amex-week_05-day_03/README.md

 var nums = [1, 2, 3, 4, 5, 6, 7, 8, 9];
 var isDivisibleBy3 = [];

-// Use .map() to find out the numbers that are divisible by 3 and store the value in isDivisibleBy3
+// Use .filter() to find out the numbers that are divisible by 3 and store the value in isDivisibleBy3
 // isDivisibleBy3 => [3, 6, 9]
 ```